Attitude Coverage

 Max.
 Latitude 90 deg

-6. Click Apply.
+2. Click Apply.

-Changing the 3D Graphics attributes
+Changing the attitude sphere's 3D Graphics attributes

 1. Select the 3D Graphics - Attributes page.

-4. Click Apply .
+4. Click Apply.

-Viewing the Attitude Coverage grid
+Viewing the attitude coverage grid

 View the Attitude Coverage grid in the 3D Graphics window.